gdamjan/macedonian-cyrillic-layout-for-kindle/README.md

 `mntroot rw` copy the new image in `/usr/share/keyboard.cramfs.img` (using scp), and remount the Kindle `mntroot ro`.
 At this point I just reboot it, probably I could just restart the keyboard service.

+PS. `utils.so` is of dubious source, I might need to remove it from the repo.
+It's a copy of the english one with strings replaced with a binary editor: `en_US` to `mk_MK` and `English_US` to `Macedonian`.
+Luckily Macedonian is the same length as English_US.

 TODO
 ====